chorenzo-dev/recipes-core/code-quality/code-linting/prompt.md

    - Identify which languages have linters configured

 ## Expected Output
-- code-linting.exists: Whether any code linter is configured for the project
 - code-linting.variant: The specific linter tool detected (if any)

 ## Important: Configuration Standards